I like to say that 80% of marketing is customer research.

 Do the JTBD exercise and you might be surprised to find out what specific jobs your product or service does for your target market.

-About the author: Araminta is a freelance content marketer who helps fintech companies reach and acquire customers with content through her company, Mint Studios.
-She also hosts the Market Like a Fintech podcast, sends a bi-weekly fintech marketing newsletter and is a partner of the Fintech Marketing Hub.
+.
+She also hosts the Market Like a Fintech podcast, sends a bi-weekly fintech marketing newsletter, and is a partner of the Fintech Marketing Hub.